 Information Technology (MSIT) Application Process

-The part-time Master of Science in Information Technology (MSIT) program has multiple tracks allowing you to specialize in your preferred area of study by taking classes via distance-learning, on-campus in the evening, or through a hybrid of distance and on-campus classes.
+The part-time Master of Science in Information Technology (MSIT) program has multiple tracks allowing you to specialize in your preferred area of study.
+MSIT students take classes via distance-learning, on campus in the evening, or through a hybrid of on-campus and distance classes.
+The program is designed for working professionals who have earned a bachelor's degree and have three or more years of relevant, post-undergraduate, full-time work experience.
 Some tracks have different application requirements, so it is important for you to review the information below regarding the application deadline and requirements before you begin your online application.

 Before you begin your online application, please carefully review the information below.

 MSIT offers four deadlines throughout the year.
-All MSIT tracks of study (except the MSIT-MTI dual degree offered in collaboration with ITESM-Tecnológico de Monterrey) have the following deadlines:
+All MSIT tracks of study have the following deadlines:

 - To begin classes during the fall semester in late August, apply by July 1.